kiss2u/ez-cursor-free/README.md

 # 🚀 Ez2 Use Cursor Free Tools

+>

-⚠️ This tool is only available to those who are unable to pay but urgently need to use it.
-If your region supports official cursor payment, please support the official purchase as much as your funds allow, cursor is a good ide.
+> ⚠️ This tool is only available to those who are unable to pay but urgently need to use it.

 <div align="center">